Moderation theory

 political system becomes unachievable simply because of the lack of organizational resources.
 While moderation of radicals is generally thought to be conducive to democratization, it can also hamper and even hinder democratic progress as radicals are co-opted into the ruling political system and lose their reformist characteristics.

-In contemporary times, moderation theory is further developed and critically refined to understand the evolution of Islamic political parties in Muslim majority countries as diverse as Egypt, Jordan, Indonesia, Iran, and Turkey.
-The Center Party (Hizb al-Wasat) of Egypt is example of a moderate Islamic organization that was not given license by the ruling regime.
-Moreover, Muslim Brotherhood of Egypt has transformed into an organization that is responsive to the logic of political competition and survival in an authoritarian regime at the cost of its original ideological commitments.
-Similarly, the Islamic Action Front of Jordan shows that Islamists can be moderate as a result of participation in pluralistic political process as long as this participation can be justified in Islamic terms.
+In contemporary times, moderation theory is further developed and critically refined to understand the evolution of Islamic political parties in Muslim-majority countries as diverse as Egypt, Jordan, Indonesia, Iran, and Turkey.
+Egypt's Center Party (Hizb al-Wasat) is an example of a moderate Islamic organization that was not given license by the ruling regime.
+Moreover, Egypt's Muslim Brotherhood has transformed into an organization that is responsive to the logic of political competition and survival in an authoritarian regime at the cost of its original ideological commitments.
+Similarly, Jordan's Islamic Action Front shows that Islamists can be moderate as a result of participation in pluralistic political process as long as this participation can be justified in Islamic terms.